 So the challenge is that most people want to start training their dog on a walk!
 Duh, right?

 So, reality check, we have to first teach dogs how to walk with us — through the house.
-Down the hallway, around the kitchen island, turn into the bedroom, climb the stairs.
+Down the hallway, around the kitchen island, into the bedroom, up the stairs.

 Once they get the concept of controlling their natural impulses to hang out at our side indoors, then you’re ready for your yard.
 Preferably fenced to minimize distractions.